salesforce/lwc-rfcs/text/0000-wire-reform.md

 * To install a prototype descriptor to handle the wired field value from the `vm` of the component.
 * To create an instance of an adapter and link it to the host.
-* To signal to the adapter instance when the component is connected or disconnected.
+* To signal to the adapter instance when the component is connected or disconnected via `connect()` and `disconnect()` APIs.
-* To signal to the adapter instance when the config has changed by providing the new config object.
+* To signal to the adapter instance when the config has changed by providing the new config object via `update()` API.
 * To extract the config value from the host object by relying on the compiler's wire metadata.
-* To signal to the adapter instance when a context is available by providing the new context value.
+* To signal to the adapter instance when a configured context is available by providing the new context value via `update()` API.

 ## Responsibilities of the wire service